Xapier14/action-api/README.md

    - [Node.js](https://nodejs.org/en/)
    - [MongoDB](https://www.mongodb.com/)
    - [Curl](https://curl.haxx.se/), [Postman](https://www.getpostman.com/), [Insomnia](https://insomnia.rest/), or other REST clients.
+   - [Azurite](https://github.com/azure/azurite) (Optional for testing only, not needed and should not be used for production.)
 1. Clone the repository.
    ```
    git clone https://github.com/xapier14/action-api.git